Signal Processing over Time-Varying Graphs: A Systematic Review: Applications

-\subsection{Applications}
+\section{Applications}

-On the application side, recent advancements in TV-GSP techniques promote the development of several fields, which include social science, biological analysis, transportation, environment, and finance due to the outstanding ability of dynamic graph representation in terms of capturing the dynamic relationship between irregularly distributed signals \cite{Sandryhaila_2014_big_data, Shuman_2013_the_emerging, Ortega_graph_2018, Dong_Graph_ML_2020}.
+On the application side, recent advancements in TVGSP and TVGNNs have driven progress in various fields, including social science, biological analysis, transportation, environmental studies, and finance.
+This growth is attributed to the exceptional capability of TVG representation in capturing dynamic relationships among irregularly distributed signals \cite{Sandryhaila_2014_big_data, Shuman_2013_the_emerging, Ortega_graph_2018, Dong_Graph_ML_2020}.
+Here, we will be providing a discussion on how TVGSP and TVGNN algorithms are utilized.